The warcraft story in just 434 events > 44 statements > 6 summaries

 - Thrall would not be able to access the summit without any air support.
 So, Cairne suggested that they ally with the wyverns of Stonetalon Mountains, which they did after freeing them from a group of vile harpies.

-- At Stonetalon Peak, Thrall and Cairne found the Oracle's chamber, but they also found Jaina Proudmoore, and were about to battle when the Oracle appeared, revealing himself to be the prophet that Thrall and Jaina had met in Lordaeron, Medivh.
+- At Stonetalon Peak, Thrall and Cairne found the Oracle's chamber, but they also found Jaina Proudmoore, and the tense encounter was about to escalate when the Oracle appeared, revealing himself to be the prophet that Thrall and Jaina had met in Lordaeron, Medivh.

-- He told Thrall of Grom's corruption, and that the orcs and humans must join forces or be destroyed.
+- He told Thrall about Grom's corruption, and that the orcs and humans must join forces or be destroyed.
 Reluctantly, Thrall agreed, desperate to save Grom.

 - They returned to the Barrens to find that Grom had corrupted the Warsongs with Mannoroth's blood again, and he moved against them as the demonic invasion of Kalimdor began.

-- An epic battle took place between the Warchief and Hellscream's forces as the fire of falling infernals lit up the night sky.
+- An epic battle took place between the Warchief and Hellscream's forces as the fires of falling infernals lit up the night sky.